-If you include a photo in your resume, you are more likely to be discriminated against.
-Maybe the hiring manager may not like your appearance.
-If so, your resume will be sent to the trash bin in about less than 6 seconds.
+You are more likely to be discriminated against if you include a photo on your résumé.
+There’s a possibility that the recruiting manager doesn’t like your appearance.
+If that’s the case, your resume will be thrown away in less than 6 seconds.

 05. Make your resume easy to skim